alembics/disco-diffusion/README.md

 #### v5 Update: Feb 20th 2022 - gandamu / Adam Letts
 * Added 3D animation mode.
 Uses weighted combination of AdaBins and MiDaS depth estimation models.
 Uses pytorch3d for 3D transforms on Colab and/or Linux.

+#### v5.1 Update: Mar 30th 2022 - zippy / Chris Allen and gandamu / Adam Letts / MSFTserver aka HostsServer

+* Integrated Turbo+Smooth features from Disco Diffusion Turbo -- just the implementation, without its defaults.
+* Implemented resume of turbo animations in such a way that it's now possible to resume from different batch folders and batch numbers.
+* 3D rotation parameter units are now degrees (rather than radians)
+* Corrected name collision in sampling_mode (now diffusion_sampling_mode for plms/ddim, and sampling_mode for 3D transform sampling)
+* Added video_init_seed_continuity option to make init video animations more continuous
+* Removed pytorch3d from needing to be compiled with a lite version specifically made for Disco Diffusion
+* Remove Super Resolution

 ## Notebook Provenance